gurezende/GustavoSantos_Portfolio/README.md

 # | PROJECT 3
 ## [Bible Word Clouds](https://github.com/gurezende/Bible_WordClouds)
 This project was created in R Language.
-- Created a word cloud for each book from the bible.
+- Created a word cloud for each book in the Holy Bible.
   * Used for lops
   * Saved results in a PDF.